-Attack on Quinn Group executive the latest in a spate of ‘serious criminal attacks’
+The attack on Quinn Group executive Kevin Lunney is the latest in a spate of what the company has described as "increasingly serious criminal attacks".

 As recently as March, Mr Lunney, who is currently chief operating officer of Quinn Industrial Holdings having previously worked for the business controlled by Seán Quinn, was granted an interim injunction after being subjected to a "vicious attack".